-In June 2020, the Downtown Worcester Business Improvement District (DWBID) began a planning project focused on placemaking and beautification of the district during the COVID-19 recovery and long term.
+In June 2020, the Downtown Worcester Business Improvement District (DWBID) began a planning project focused on placemaking* and beautification* of Downtown Worcester during the COVID-19 recovery and long term.

 Civic Space Collaborative, a Massachusetts placemaking firm, was brought on to create a work plan that includes enhanced landscaping, streetscape improvements to improve walkability, enhanced and decorative lighting, parking directional signage, banners, storefront activation, destination events, art/cultural programming, and artist-designed activities.

-Key partners, business owners, and local leaders will be engaged throughout the process through interviews, committee meetings, and focus groups.
+We will engage key partners, business owners, and local leaders throughout the process through interviews, committee meetings, and focus groups.